irrdnet/irrd/README.md

 database server, its main features being storing IRR data in RPSL format, mirroring other IRR services and answering queries of varying complexity.

-Current versions of IRRDv2 IRRDv3 are currently in use at NTT and RADB, amongst other places.
+The v2 and v3 versions of IRRd are currently in use at NTT and RADB, amongst other places.
 The development process of IRRD up to version 3 has led to a project using many different architectures, styles and languages.
-The current v3 project is near impossible to maintain, test and extend.
+The [current v3 project](https://github.com/irrdnet/irrd) is near impossible to maintain, test and extend.
 Many of its design choices have been made in a distant past, and are no longer the best choice for today.

 This project will address these issues by developing an entirely new version of IRRD, featuring: